alexarmbr/alexarmbr.github.io/docs/_posts/2024-08-10-How-To-Write-A-Fast-Matrix-Multiplication-With-Tensor-Cores.markdown

 }
 ```
 The 8% of cublas throughput it achieves is the starting point.
+The rest of this article delves into some techniques I used to make it faster.

 ![table1](/images/table1.png)

 ## Kernel 2 - Vectorized memory copy and loop unrolling
 In order to improve the performance of our code, we need to know why it is slow.
 When writing CUDA kernels, the best tool to use for this is called NSight Compute, a profiler developed by NVIDIA that gives lots of detailed metrics about how a kernel is interacting with the hardware.
 The first place I typically look is the section called "Warp State Statistics".
 As a kernel is executing, each warp is being issued instructions by a scheduler.
 In an ideal world, the scheduler would be able to issue a new instruction each clock cycle.
 In the real world, it is very hard to write a kernel that can issue a new instruction every cycle, there are all sorts of reasons why on a given cycle, a warp may not be capable of executing its next instruction and will instead "stall" i.e. do nothing.
-The reasons for stalling can be due to capacity limits of various hardware pipelines, memory latency, or sychronization points in our kernel which require all the threads running on an SM to wait for all the other threads to catch up.
+The reasons for stalling can be due to capacity limits of various hardware pipelines, memory latency, or synchronization points in our kernel which require all the threads running on an SM to wait for all the other threads to catch up.
 The Warp State Statistics section tells us how many clock cycles the average warp spends stalled, per average instruction issued, broken down across a bunch of different categories.
 This gives us the information we need to target our optimizations to the least performant parts of our kernel.
 Here is a screenshot of what the Warp State section for Kernel 1.
 ![warp_state_kernel1](/images/warp_state_kernel1.png)
 The "Warp Cycles Per Issued Instruction" field tells us that on average for each instruction issued, warps spend about ~30 cycles idle, and the table below tells us that 16 of these 30 cycles are due to the "Long Scoreboard" stall category.